hassio-addons/addon-wireguard/README.md

 Example: `myautomatedhome.duckdns.org`, for local testing `hassio.local`
 will actually work.

+DO NOT attempt to use a URL such as a Nabu Casa endpoint, the entry needs to be either a DNS entry or IP address that is accessible by the clients.

 ### Option: `server.addresses`

 A list of IP (IPv4 or IPv6) addresses (optionally with CIDR masks) to be